 Which train to choose depends on timetables and preferred class of service.
 Letters distinguish the various types of trains; C, D and G designate high-speed options.
 We chose G trains for our journeys because they are the fastest and the only ones with lie-flat business-class seats.
 Business class is the most luxurious section, with three seats to a row and individual Chinese-language TVs.
 First-class seats, configured in rows of four, partially recline and are equipped with footrests.
 Second class has five seats in a row and offers the most basic seating on the train.
 Regardless of where you sit on a high-speed train, there is a power outlet.

-After a quick security scan, I spotted our train number and corresponding boarding area on a huge digital screen.
+After a quick security scan at Shanghai Hongqiao Railway Station, I spotted our train number and corresponding boarding area on a huge digital screen.
 The massive waiting room buzzed with energy as natural light and high ceilings provided a welcome sense of space.
 Sidetracked by shops and snack stalls lining the perimeter, we forgot to use the VIP lounge (available in some stations) included with our business-class tickets.
 As queues started to form, a kind man noticed our tickets and pointed to the other side of the waiting room.
 Each train boards through two gates, labelled “A” and “B,” which are located on opposite sides of the room.
 Train car number determines which one to queue at, and I had overlooked this detail.